Who are we?

 SMA is the absence of the SMN1 gene, or the survival motor neuron gene, which is responsible for about 80% of motor function.
 A person unaffected by SMA has two copies of this gene.
 A carrier of SMA has only one copy of this gene and has completely normal motor function; many carriers have no idea they carry SMA.
 There is a back-up gene, SMN2.
 What little motor function a person has with SMA comes from this gene.
 The more copies (4 is maximum) a person affected by SMA has of SMN2, the better.
 Oscar has three copies, which is generally considered good news.

 There is no known cure or treatment for SMA.
 There are many therapies (physical therapy, occupational therapy, respiratory therapy) which all help improve the quality of life and potentially improve longevity, but there is no cure.
 However, SMA is on the radar of the National Institutes of Health and the National Institute of Neurological Disorders and Stroke, as a rare disease they have some hope for finding a treatment or cure for.
 The genetics and chemistry of SMA are well understood by researchers, so there is a great deal of hope in gene therapy and/or stem cell research.
-Despite this amazing advantage, it could still take hundreds of millions of dollars and decades before a cure is found.
+Despite this amazing advantage, it could still take hundreds of millions of dollars and decades before a viable treatment or cure is found.
+While SMA presents various challenges to our family, we have never wished Oscar were anyone other than just exactly who he is.
+He has fully embraced his own body and says he would rather be able to fly than walk.

-Oscar is followed by six doctors: his general pediatrician, two neurologists (one locally and one SMA specialist at Johns Hopkins), a pulmonologist, an orthopaedic doctor, and a sleep medicine doctor.
+Oscar is followed by seven doctors: his general pediatrician, two neurologists (one locally and one SMA specialist at Johns Hopkins), two pulmonologists (one locally and one SMA specialist at Johns Hopkins), an orthopaedic doctor, and a sleep medicine doctor.
 He receives physical therapy, occupational therapy, and aqua therapy every week.
-He has a twice-daily respiratory therapy regimen which includes nebulizer, chest PT, and cough assist machine.
+He has a daily respiratory routine which includes an inhaler and cough assist machine, as well as use of Bi-PAP at night.
 He requires daily stretching to keep his muscles from becoming too tight.
-He uses a stander, a manual wheelchair, and a power wheelchair.
-In the future we can expect to add on a bi-pap machine for sleep apnea, spinal fusion surgery to correct the scoliosis that he will develop, and a whole host of other unknowns.
+He uses a power wheelchair, a stander, KAFO’s (leg braces) at night for stretching, and a manual wheelchair (for back-up should the power chair need repair).

 Keep checking back here, and to our home page/blog for further updates.
 Please share this site with friends and family to help raise awareness for SMA and disability issues!